Healthy Homes Assessment Wainuiomata

 Wainuiomata Moisture Ingress & Drainage

-The security of your rental home from moisture isn’t just about the inside it’s also about the outside.
-You must make sure there is somewhere for rain, surface or ground water, and prevent it from getting into the building.
-When it concerns damp and moisture it is often what you don’t see that can become a big problem and end up causing damage to your investment and harming your tenant’s health.
+Keeping your rental property safe from moisture isn’t just about the interior of the building; you have to ensure there is somewhere for rain, surface and ground water to go and also stop it from getting inside.
+When it concerns damp and moisture it is often the things you don’t notice that can become a big problem and end up causing the property to suffer and harming your tenant’s well-being.

-Rental properties should have effective drainage to get rid of the stormwater and surface waters, and ground water.
-This includes an appropriate runoff or outfall.
-Making sure that the water has a place to go and that it doesn’t get sucked into structures is a crucial aspect of maintaining your property’s dry.
+Rental properties require to have effective drainage to get rid of the stormwater and surface waters and ground water, which includes the proper outfall or runoff.
+Making sure that the water has a proper place to go, and also that it can’t linger underneath the buildings is a vital aspect of making sure your property is dry.

-Alongside an irrigation system to stop the ingress of moisture, if your rental has an enclosed gap between your floor and soil, a ground-water barrier must be put in place when it’s reasonably practicable to do so.
+In addition to a drainage system to prevent moisture from entering, if your apartment has an enclosed gap between the floor and ground, a ground moisture barrier must be constructed if it is reasonably practicable to do so.

-An underground moisture barrier generally a polythene sheet laid over the ground, in order to block any moisture in the ground from getting into the home.
-It also helps to prevent any damage to your underfloor insulation.
+An underground moisture barrier generally a polythene sheet laid over the ground to prevent any moisture in the ground from getting into the home.
+It also assists in preventing water damage to the floor insulation.

 moisture ingress and drainage inspection